Chambers County and lower-density corridor properties

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-- Local driver: drainage control
+- Local driver: Chambers County drainage and coastal surge elevation management

-- Local driver: lower-density access
+- Local driver: rural access road quality verification before mobilization

-- Local driver: site-first sequencing
+- Local driver: site-first sequencing before vertical work can begin efficiently

 Regional Coverage From Port Arthur